Hiking in Australia’s Uluru Kata Kjuta National Park, 2017

 View from Akamina Ridge, Waterton

 I only started paying attention to photography after my hiking started in earnest.
 Not creative nor trained, I, like many others, only want to capture the beauty that surrounds me.
-Once in a while, I succeed, but most of time photo captions should read “Real objects are much prettier than this”.
+Once in a while, I succeed.
 I use point and shoot only, with the strict criteria that the camera has to fit in one of my pockets.
-I used the good valued Canon Powershot SD780 for my first few hikes, but it expired in 2013.
-Thinking outdoors exposure, I bought the rugged Fujifilm Finepix XP100, but uneven indoor photos and bad movie recording prompted me to capitulate to Sony RX100 which I use today.
+Most of my photos (since 2014) are taken using a Sony RX100.

 2013 13 trails 98.2 miles